Mortal/aoc/README.md

 The `from aoc import mat` and `from aoc import cmat` matrices implement a BFS helper.

-Whether it's widely useful remains to be seen, but it's used in my solution of 2023-10.
+Whether it's widely useful remains to be seen, but it's used in my solutions of 2023-10, 2021-9 and 2021-11.